Mogambo (character): Legacy

 The success of Mr. India made Mogambo a cult figure, cementing Puri's place in Indian cinema.
-Following this, he went on to act in Steven Spielberg’s Indiana Jones and the Temple of Doom as well as several major South Indian films.
+Following this, he went on to act in several major South Indian films.
 He soon became one of the highest-paid villains in Indian cinema, remembered for his baritone voice, commanding presence, and unforgettable performances.

 His catchphrase, "Mogambo khush hua," entered Bollywood’s lexicon, becoming a pop-culture reference.
 The character is often ranked alongside Sholay's Gabbar Singh as one of Indian cinema’s greatest villains, with Puri reportedly earning ₹1 crore for the role, making him the highest-paid villain actor of his time.

 The Times of India described him "a theatrical villain both terrifying and oddly beloved."